 The Good News is For All

-How do you feel about change in the Church?
+Inventory: How do you feel about change in the Church?
 Does it upset you when they change the words of the prayers and hymns you grew up with?
 When they make changes in the way of celebrating Mass and actualizing the sacraments?
 In the way religion is taught?
-When phrases from foreign languages are added to the hymns at Mass to accommodate immigrants?
+When phrases from foreign languages are added to the hymns at Mass to be inclusive to immigrants?